 2.3 Sample synthesis and viscosity-density measurements

 To extend the viscosity dataset for peralkaline aluminosilicate melts, new compositions were synthesized at IPGP in Paris from reagent-grade K2CO3, Na2CO3, Al2O3 and SiO2 dried oxide powders, following the protocol described in Le Losq and Neuville (2013).
 Viscosity and density measurements follow the standard protocol used in the Geomaterial laboratory at IPGP (Neuville, 2006; Le Losq and Neuville, 2013; Le Losq et al., 2014).
 Chemical compositions (Table 1) have been measured using a Cameca SX50 electron microprobe, with a 30 nA current, U = 30 kV, and 5 seconds of counting.
 Beam-induced alkali loss was minimized by working with a defocused beam that was moved continuously during the analysis.
 The mean and standard deviation values reported in Table 1 are calculated from 10-20 individual measurements on each sample.
 The corresponding viscosity measurements are provided in Table 2, and are affected by an error lower or equal to 0.03 log Pa·s.
-All measured viscosities were Newtonian, no dependence on the strain rate was observed.
+All measured viscosities were Newtonian; no dependence on the strain rate was observed.

 2.4 Raman spectroscopy